Himouto! Umaru-chan: Characters

 Kanau Kongou (金剛 叶, Kongō Kanau) is the boss of Taihei, Bomber, and Alex, described in Young Jump magazine as beautiful and excellent.
 She met Taihei and Bomber at high school ten years ago.
 She is very fond of Taihei, but gets annoyed by Bomber.
 Kanau is a single person and living on her own.
-Umaru becomes upset of her.
-Taihei reveals that she is the daughter of the president, a year younger than Taihei, and that they attended different schools.
+Umaru becomes upset of her at first.
+Taihei reveals that she is the daughter of the president, a year younger than Taihei, and that they attended different classes.
 She has a younger sister Hikari.